Tax can have a huge impact on your overall portfolio returns - in some cases by up to 2% p.a! We've ...

 When searching online for quality resources explaining the basics of tax we didn’t have much luck.
 So, we’ve created a simple, easy to digest beginners guide in the hopes we can answer a few of the many tax-related questions you have.

 If you’d like to skip the basics and jump to the technical detail, especially about tax on overseas investments, we’ve written a comprehensive tax paper here.

-Additionally, if you have a particularly unique situation or are looking for tailored advice, we recommend speaking to an account or tax specialist.
+Additionally, if you have a particularly unique situation or are looking for tailored advice, we recommend speaking to an accountant or tax specialist.
 Katrina Scorrar, who contributed to our foreign tax paper is excellent in this space.